1set/cronrange/README.md

 cronrange is a Go package for _time range expression_ in _Cron_ style.

 In a nutshell, CronRange expression is a combination of Cron expression and time duration to represent periodic time ranges, i.e. **Cron** for Time**Range**.
+And it made easier to tell if the moment falls within the any time ranges, and what's the next occurrence.

 For example, every New Year's Day in Tokyo can be written as: